 All the stickers on this 78mm modified Skewb are the same reflective golden colour.
 There is only one solution.

 The logo on this version is written in a different font.

 The face-turning dodecahedron with two layers per face.
 A Megaminx with an additional layer on each face.

 This is a newer version of the Megaminx, published by Meffert, with tiles and 12 distinct colors.

-By its time it was the most valuable puzzle known to exists.
+At the time it was the most valuable puzzle known to exist.
 What else can somebody say about a puzzle sold for $3550?